-- 1. In FlexNet Manager Suite, navigate to Discovery & Inventory > Discovery and Inventory Rules (in the Discovery group). - 2.
+- 1. Go to the Discovery and Inventory Rules page (Data Collection > IT Assets Inventory Tasks > Discovery and Inventory Rules). - 2.
 If you do not already have a target to reach the Oracle servers from which you want to gather inventory: - a.
 On the left side, select the Targets tab.